ChrisEke/talkyard-k8s/README.md

 Two alternatives:

 1. With [Tanka](https://tanka.dev) and leverage this repository as a jsonnet library.
 2. With [Kustomize](https://github.com/kubernetes-sigs/kustomize/) as a remote resource.
+For a more detailed step-by-step guide **[view this blog post](https://www.ekervhen.xyz/posts/2021-02/talkyard-on-k8s/)**.

 ### 1. Tanka